Nekolike/Mappy/README.md

 - Show & Hide all 8 region names for you to search in your stash.
 One click on any region will show all the maps in that region (If you are at your stash with the currently tab containing maps)
 - Save multiple layouts.
 You can create a new overlay with the "New Overlay" button and save your overlay as a new one at the end via the "Save As New Overlay".
 The filename needs to end with ".ini"
 - Load any overlay.
 Click "Load Overlay" and choose a "*.ini" file to load.
 This works with any .ini that was created via Mappy.
 Allows for sharing overlays

-# What can Mappy not do (yet)?
-This is more a list of things that aren't working / implemented yet.
-Check out future versions of Mappy to see if any of these were added!

-- Adding information to regions like influence or watch stones.
-Might be coming in the next couple of updates but it's not on my high-priority list

 # How to use Mappy (Version 1.0)